 Download Free English Mp3+pdf Lesson

 In school, you probably remember a lot of individual words.
 You have big vocabulary lists.
 You try to memorize all of them, you try to memorize all of the individual, single words.
-It’s not good way to learn.
-Much better if you learn the pharase, a group of words.
+It’s not a good way to learn.
+Much better if you learn the phrase, a group of words.
 And where do you find these phrases?
-You find these phrases in the real English podcasts that you listening to, in the real english story books that you are reading.
+You find these phrases in the real English podcasts that you listening to, in the real English story books that you are reading.
 And don’t memorize the lists in a book.
 No, no, no.

 And so in the future whenever you say, he hates ice cream, she hates ice cream.
 You will add that “s” right.
-Because how you learned it.
+Because of how you learned it.
 You learned it correctly.
 You learned it from a phrase.
-On the other hand, if you learn it from a textbook you just learn the word “hate” means does not like, you learn that form hate, hate, hate… and you study, study, study you memorize it thats make you make some mistakes.
+On the other hand, if you learn it from a textbook you just learn the word “hate” which means does not like, you learn that form hate, hate, hate… and you study, study, study you memorize it that make you make some mistakes.
 Because you learned it from only this one way.
 You didn’t learn the other words.
 So, sometimes you will say “he hate ice cream”.
 You will forget the “s”.
 Because you never learn it correctly in a sentence, in a phrase.

-So it is very simple rule and each rule in the course very very important.
+So it is a very simple rule and each rule in the course very very important.
 Every time you will find a new word, always write the phrase or the sentence.
-When you review that word again when you study it again always, always always… study the entire phrase or sentence.
+When you review that word again when you study it again always, always… study the entire phrase or sentence.
 Never study just the word, always the phrase.
-Do this every time, your grammar will began to improve much faster.
+Do this every time, your grammar will begin to improve much faster.
 And you will remember the vocabulary faster and more easily and you will use that vocabulary more quickly.
 So you get a lot of great benefits, a lot of great stuff happens when you learn phrases instead of words.
 So, phrases, phrases, phrases… learn them.

 Learn English Phrases.
 Ok, so that’s rule one.
 Tomorrow, you will get a new e-mail with rule number two.
 So see you tomorrow.
 Bye bye.

 P.S.
 Effortless English lessons are great for learning English vocabulary and phrases.
 There are mini story lessons of Effortless English and AJ Hoge is asking you lots of easy questions.
-You need to answer these questions out loud and after a few days you learn great vocabulary and phrases with that way.
+You need to answer these questions out loud and after a few days, you learn great vocabulary and phrases that way.
 I really recommend this course for intermediate and advanced learners.